SensehacK/dev-cheatsheet/process/code_readability.md

 userInfo: [CustomName_SIGNAL_ID:"x",CustomName_STREAM_ID:"1"])
 ```

-more readable rather than one liner and I do have ultra wide monitor but I split my code editors in x3 format so this makes it easier to read and review while on mobile, ipad, or portrait screens like a browser tabs 2/3 of space.
+more readable rather than one liner and I do have ultra wide monitor but I split my code editors in x3 format so this makes it easier to read and review while on mobile, iPad, or portrait screens like a browser tabs 2/3 of space.

 ## Parameters naming